midknight41/map-factory/README.md

 A simple utility to map data from an existing object to a new one.
 This is an alternative interface for the excellent [object-mapper](http://www.npmjs.com/object-mapper).

+See [Change Log](./CHANGELOG.md) for changes from previous versions.

 ### Map a source field to the same object structure
 Mapping is explicit so unmapped fields are discarded.